 Limerence convinces us that the object of our desire is the only source there will ever be as far as our happiness, purpose and emotional oxygen go.
 With limerence symptoms, you will feel dependent on the other person for emotional survival and devastated to the point of paralysis if these feelings are not reciprocated.
 Daydreams and fantasies about the other person are incessant and as you get deeper into your dependence, the fantasies can become elaborate and extreme.
 Your entire emotional ecosystem is outside of your control.

 The funny thing is, none of this sounds strange or out of the ordinary to me whatsoever.
-This is exactly how I would describe the way I felt and behaved in every relationship when I was younger.
+This is exactly how I would describe the way I felt and behaved in every relationship in my past.

 Gloria Estefan is one of my favorite singers.
 I grew up listening to her music because my Mom is a fan.
-I was listening to one of her most popular songs in the car today and realized that the song should be called “Limerence” or “The Limerant,” instead of “Anything For You” because it describes what it’s like to be in stages of limerence perfectly.
+I was listening to one of her most popular songs in the car today and realized that the song should be called “Limerence” or “The Limerant,” instead of “Anything For You.”
+It describes what it’s like to be in stages of limerence perfectly.

 Here are some of the lyrics: